johker/pushr/README.md

 * FLOATVECTOR: vector with float elements
 * INTVECTOR: vector with integer elements
 * INDEX: simplifies loop syntax
-* GRAPH: graph object used as a memory
+* GRAPH: graph object that can be used as memory

 FIFO queues are used to communicate with other modules.
 The type is BOOLVECTOR.
 * INPUT